 About

-As a performer, Erik has studied and/or collaborated with leading Early Music specialists and is active regularly and internationally as a baroque violinist and violist.
-Since 2024 he has been employed in archival and musicological work at the Stiftung Mozarteum Salzburg.
+He is active regularly and internationally as a violinist, performing with various period instrument ensembles and orchestras and collaborating with leading Early Music specialists.
+Since 2024 has been employed in archival and musicological work at the Stiftung Mozarteum Salzburg.